Online Since 1999 Site Secure

 Does Three offer 5G home broadband?

-Yes, Three 5G Home broadband is available with the Three 5G Hub (ZTE MC801A 5G Hub).
+Yes, Three 5G Home broadband is available with the Three 5G Hub (ZTE MC801A 5G Hub) and with the Three 5G Outdoor Hub (which comes with an Eero 6 Wi-Fi router).
 Coverage isn't available everywhere, so please check here before purchasing.

 Is there a money-back guarantee?